bwwjohnson/bwwjohnson.github.io/_publications/2009-10-01-paper-title-number-1.md

 title: "Surface rupturing earthquakes of the Greater Caucasus frontal thrusts, Azerbaijan"
 collection: publications
 permalink:  https://doi.org/10.1029/2023TC007758
-excerpt: 'Here we present the results of the first paleoseismic study of the Kura fold‐thrust belt inAzerbaijan based on field mapping, fault trenching, and Quaternary dating.'
+excerpt: 'Here we present the results of the first paleoseismic study of the Kura fold‐thrust belt in Azerbaijan based on field mapping, fault trenching, and Quaternary dating.'
 date: '22 February 2024'
 venue: 'Tectonics 43(3)'
 paperurl: 'https://doi.org/10.1029/2023TC007758'